 He was drowning in credit card debt and facing professional poker player Sammy Farha.
 With all the odds stacked against him, Moneymaker won the tournament by bluffing and going all-in while holding a King-high, while Farha had a pair of 9s.

 The amateur poker player won the tournament and the $2.5 million prize in a true Cinderella story that took online poker and poker tournaments to new heights of popularity that had never been seen before.

-The MIT blackjack team was the inspiration behind the blockbuster movie “21” that was released in 2008 starring Kevin Spacey.
-Harvard Student Bill Kaplan had developed and perfected a blackjack card counting method and managed to make $35,000 over nine months, from an original $1,000.
+The MIT blackjack team was the inspiration behind the blockbuster movie “21”, which was released in 2008 and starred Kevin Spacey.
+Harvard student Bill Kaplan had developed and perfected a blackjack card counting method and managed to make $35,000 over nine months from an original $1,000.

 The group would hit Las Vegas every weekend and managed to keep going through multiple investors that paid for them to live the high life while they worked.

 For almost a decade, the group worked well and made money, but casinos had new skills and new technology that allowed them to pick up on card counters much more efficiently.
 Almost all the members were banned by the 1990s and the MIT connection was eventually found by private investigators who dug up all the Cambridge addresses.
 The group disbanded in 1993.